 Playnowpros : The main difference between snooker and billiards is the balls used to play each game.
 Snooker uses twenty-two balls, including a white ball known as the “striker” or “cue” ball.
 The rest are fifteen red balls, and one each of yellow, brown, blue, pink, black, and green.
 Each ball is 2 1/16 inches in diameter.
 On the other hand, Billiards uses only three balls: one each of white, yellow, and red.
 In Billiards, both the white and the yellow can act as the cue ball.
 The balls are 2 7/16 inches in diameter.

 To most people, especially amateur players, the rectangular green table used to play snooker, billiards, and pool look identical.
 But the truth is that they are quite different.

 Typically, billiards is played on either a seven-foot table (also known as a “bar table”), eight-foot table (sometimes called “home” or “recreational table”), or nine-foot table (known as a “pro or tournament table”).
 In addition, billiards tables do not have pockets, but snooker tables have pockets.
+You can check out this billiards table for sale.
 American tables are ten-foot tables, whereas English snooker tables are massive twelve-foot tables.

 Snooker Rules VS Billiards Rules

 The objective of billiards games is to score points, called “counts”, by bouncing one’s own cue ball off of the other two balls on the table.